objektwerks/pool.balance.w/README.md

 Charts
 ------
 >Chart.js, via scalablytyped converter, does not work all too well at this time.
->Alternatively charts, as png files, could be generated via JFreeChart on the server.
+>Alternatively charts could be generated as png files via JFreeChart on the server.

 Install
 -------